 Sources of Funding

-The Rideau Institute utilizes three types of funding to achieve its objectives: individual donations, special project funding, and commissions.
+The Rideau Institute utilizes two types of funding to achieve its objectives: individual donations, special project funding, and commissions.

 Individual and Organizational Donations